-This is one of my favorite recipes when it comes to flavoring BACON.
+This is one of my favorite recipes when it comes to flavouring BACON.
 I am sure you could use this if you use belly or butts.

 - One whole Pork Loin, they run about 9+lbs.

-- About *3.2ozs of Maple flavored cure.
+- About *3.2ozs of Maple flavoured cure.
 I buy mine from Butcher-Packer.
 This amount of cure is enough for 10lbs of meat.

 - Maple Syrup, #2 Dark.
 Buy the good stuff, I have used cheap and it does make indifference.